Halloween and COVID-19: Dos and Don’ts to Stay Safe This Year

 DO go virtual: We get it—Zoom is getting old—but you can spice up your screentime with a costume contest, a Jack-o-lantern gallery, or a virtual viewing party of your favorite fiendish film.
 If you’ve got storytellers in your midst, try a spooky story session or crack open an old favorite like Scary Stories to Tell in the Dark.

-DO BYOE (Bring Your Own Everything): It’s definitely not the Miss Manners way, but right now the hostess (or ghostess) with the mostess isn’t rolling out the red carpet.
-Keep everyone as safe as possible at outdoor gatherings by asking guests to bring their own snacks, drinks, and chairs.
+DO offer single servings: It’s may not be the classic Miss Manners way, but right now the hostess (or ghostess) with the mostess puts safety first.
+Keep everyone as safe as possible by serving snacks and drinks that aren't communal (avoid that big Chex mix bowl where everyone grabs their own handful).
 Fulfill your gracious hosting habit by providing hand sanitizer and ample access to safe, sanitized handwashing stations.

 DO wash and wait: If you end up trick-or-treating in one form or another, make sure all the little hands in your horde wash up after grabbing the goodies.

 DO stick close to home: It might be tempting to head out of town to explore an apple orchard or a sprawling pumpkin patch.
-Because they’re outside, these seem like good options this season, but moving into a new community can help expose you (and others) to the novel coronavirus.
+Because they’re outside, these seem like good options this season, but moving into a new community can help expose you (and others) to the latest strains of the novel coronavirus.
 Your safest bet is to stick to activities in your neck of the woods.

 DO watch the trends: Coronavirus recommendations can change daily, so keep an eye on what’s happening in your town or neighborhood.
 Areas that see a sudden spike in positive COVID-19 cases might shut down Halloween activities that were previously approved.